 Mental health practitioners have the ability to help people struggling with life’s extraordinary challenges.
 This is especially true now—during the COVID pandemic—when stressors are magnified by the inability to find healthy outlets with family and friends.

 But along with the power to heal, so too do therapists have the ability to inflict great harm if they abuse the trust placed in them.
-Their position of authority combined with the vulnerability of their patients creates the potential for countless forms of abuse, exploitation, and misconduct.
+Their position of authority, combined with the vulnerability of their patients, creates the potential for countless forms of abuse, exploitation, and misconduct.
 The damage inflicted on patients through such misconduct can be lasting and irreversible.

 Our team at Jenner Law fights for the rights of victims of therapist abuse.
 We understand the significant harm that stems from therapist abuse, and we know firsthand the doubts and difficulties that victims of such abuse face.
 We understand the transference phenomena and the power imbalance that transference creates.
 While other attorneys may want to blame the patient for what might look to the outside world as a consensual relationship, we understand that a romantic relationship between a therapist and patient cannot be consensual and is inherently exploitive.

-How Do I Know If I Have A Case Against My Therapist?
+How do I Know If I Have a Case Against My Therapist?